Language

 Abortion & miscarriage care

-Select this option if you are pregnant now, confirmed by a positive pregnancy test.
+Select this option if you are pregnant now, confirmed by a positive pregnancy test and/or an ultrasound.

 Menstrual regulation

-Select this option if you think might be pregnant, but you prefer not to take a test.
+Select this option if you think might be pregnant and you want to bring your period back.

 Abortion medication in advance